Memoir — Between Us

 I can’t wait for you to read the book.
 Here’s my Facebook author page.

-Emma’s life appears perfect on the outside, an image she struggles to maintain.
+Emma’s life appears perfect on the outside, an image she struggles to keep up.
 But the strain of keeping secrets is affecting her and her marriage.
-When a son she gave up for adoption reappears in her life, she is overjoyed, but afraid to tell her husband and daughter.
+When a son she gave up for adoption reappears in her life, she is overjoyed.
+However, she is afraid to tell her husband and daughter.
 Things get more complicated when she discovers that her son is an addict.
 Feeling guilty about the past, she overcompensates by bailing him out of trouble while neglecting her family’s needs.
-It’s only when she gives up trying to control the situation and admits the truth to her husband that God is able to heal her family.
+She gives up trying to control the situation.
+She admits the truth to her husband.
+Then God can heal her family.